 In late 2017 Cornelia's memorable 'Nudie' design was printed in a very limited edition poster to accompany a weekend life drawing workshop offered by Frank Burgers. .

-The idea of a T-Shirt which could be worn by artisan volunteers on duty in the gallery shop has often been discussed and this seemed a good time to do this.
-Cornelia suggested using her 'We Are Here' and/or 'Nudie' artwork for the T-Shirts.
+The idea of a T-Shirt which could be worn by artisan volunteers on duty in the gallery shop had often been discussed and this seemed a good time to do this.
+Cornelia suggested using the 'We Are Here' and/or 'Nudie' artwork for the T-Shirts.
 It was decided to use Cornelia's 'We Are Here' map design for a generic T-Shirt range and to use her 'Nudie' artwork for a more 'limited edition artwork' T-Shirt, perhaps the first in a series drawing on the artwork of NEA artists.

 Cornelia adapted her artwork for possible designs and colour ways.
 A meeting was held with Jason from local FOBIA industries to discuss designs, colours, sizes and more.
 Cornelia further refined the design work, sizes were decided on, and the order sent through to FOBIA.
 FOBIA were 'flat out', but promised they could deliver.